melbahja/THE-PDM/README.md

 echo $user['last_name'];

 ```
-Please read the classes doc for more information
+Please read the classes doc for more information & examples dir